laranatech/larana-js/README.md

 ## Quickstart

 Docs will be added ASAP.
-For now you can [ee example](https://github.com/laranatech/larana-js/examplex)
+For now you can [see example](https://github.com/laranatech/larana-js/tree/main/example)

 ## Credits